isomerpages/moe-temaseksec/_events/Gallery of Events/Sec 3 Outdoor Adventure Learning Camp 2025.md

 <p>
 <br>The Sec 3 Outdoor Adventure Learning Camp was an unforgettable experience
 for all participants!</p>
+<p>Held from 22 to 24 January 2025, the camp was run across multiple venues!</p>
 <p>The Sec 3s made the most of the three days and had a fantastic time.
 They
-engaged in activities like orienteering, outdoor cooking, rafting at Siloso Beach, and paddling in sit-on-top kayaks.
+engaged in activities like rock-climbing, outdoor cooking, rafting at Siloso Beach, and paddling in sit-on-top kayaks.
 Not only did they leave with newfound strength and resilience, but they also deepened their friendships throughout the camp.</p>